xvAcid/Tetris/README.md

 # Tetris
-Tetris for ios with opengl es 2.0
+Tetris for ios and opengl es 2.0